Kindness costs nothing.

 These refugee children do not have a chance to join public schools, so this is a means to make them more employable so they can fend for themselves.

-Most of these community centres cannot even afford to pay rent, let alone teachers – and therefore rely soley on volunteers to teach, and locals to donate.
+Most of these community centres cannot even afford to pay rent, let alone teachers – and therefore rely solely on volunteers to teach, and locals to donate.

 What strikes me most is how little they have, yet their smiles express so much more.
 Ann, Rebecca, and I volunteered to teach these children and I think it taught us more than it taught them.